Danilo1301/GTASA_libModPolicia/README_EN.md

 * To stop in foot: aim to someone and press horn button
 * To stop from a vehicle: press the 'imaginary button' 2 + horn button ([example](https://imgur.com/gallery/Ua4WzpE))
 * Press the 'imaginary buttons' 2 e 8 ([example](https://imgur.com/gallery/WNUf5Ye)) for 0.5s to open the test menu
+* To open the police car menu: get closer to a police car and press the checkmark widget ([example](https://imgur.com/gallery/checkmark-apBNac1))

 <h1>Tutorials</h1>